ccd-utexas/TACC_profile/README.md

 ## Example setup

-Clone the remote repository then run the setup script to copy the startup dot-files to your home directory.
+Clone the remote repository, run the setup script to copy the startup dot-files to your home directory, then exit the shell created by the startup script for the environment changes to take effect.

 Example:
 ```